Pepe-57/LinuxCalc/readme.md

 # LinuxCalc
-LinuxCalc is simple terminal based calculator for Linux.
+LinuxCalc is a simple terminal-based calculator for Linux.
 Tested on Debian
 ## How to install
-Copy the code from bellow and paste it to terminal.
+Copy the code from below and paste it to the terminal.
 ```
 sudo rm -rf LinuxCalc
 git clone https://github.com/Pepe-57/LinuxCalc.git